-Gaseous reaction products may include carbon monoxide and carbon dioxide.
+Baseous reaction products may include carbon monoxide and carbon dioxide.
 Ozone and nitrogen oxides may also be formed by radiation from the arc.
-Monitor fume levels.
-One recommended way to determine the composition and quantity of fumes and gas to which workers are exposed is to take an air sample inside the welder's helmet if worn, or in the worker's breathing zone (see ANSI/AWS F1.1 available from the "American Welding Society," P.O.
-Box 351040, Miami, FL 33135).
+Monitor tume levels.
+The fume limit for Cr VI (0.05 mg/m3) may be reached before general welding fumes of 5 mg/m3 is reached.
+One recommended way to determine the composition and quantity of fumes and gas to which workers are exposed is to take an air sample inside the welder's helmet if worn, or in the worker's breathing one (see ANSI/AWS F1.1 available from the "American Welding Society," P.O.
+Box 351040, Miami, FL 33135)

-SECTION VI (HEALTH HAZARD DATA)
+SECTION VI(HEALTH HAZARD DATA)

-Threshold Limit Value: The ACGIH and OSHA have set the exposure level for welding fumes at 5 mg/m3.
-The ACGIH 1984-85 preface states: "The TLV-TWA should be used as guides in the control of health hazards and should not be used as firm lines between safe and dangerous concentrations."
+Chreshold Limit Value: The ACGIH and OSHA have set the exposure level for welding fumes at 5 mg/m3.
+The ACGIH 1984-85 preface states: the TLV-TWA should be used as guides in the control of health hazards and should not be used as firm lines between safe and dangerous concentrations."
 See Section V for specific fume constituents which may modify the TLV.

-Effects of Overexposure: Electric arc welding may create one or more of the following health hazards:
+Effects of Over Exposure: Electric arc welding may create one or more of the following health hazards:

 FUMES AND GASES can be dangerous to your health.
-PRIMARY ROUTES OF ENTRY are the respiratory system, eyes, and or/skin.
+PRIMARY ROUTES OF ENTRY are the respiratory system, eyes, and/or skin.

 PREEXISTING respiratory or allergic conditions may be aggravated in some individuals.
-SHORT TERM (ACUTE) OVEREXPOSURE to welding fumes may result in discomfort such as dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
+SHORT TERM (ACUTE) OVEREXPOSURE to welding fumes nay result in discomfort such as dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
 IRON, IRON OXIDE, MANGANESE - Remove from overexposure and apply artificial respiration if needed.
-FLUORIDES - Fluoride compounds produced may cause eye and skin burns, pulmonary edema bronchitis.
-LONG TERM (CHRONIC) OVEREXPOSURE May lead to siderosis (iron deposits in lungs) and is believed by some investigators to affect pulmonary functions.
-PRIMARY ROUTE OF ENTRY is the respiratory system.
-IRON, IRON OXIDE - Long term overexposure to iron fumes can cause deposits of iron in the lungs (siderosis).
+FLUORIDES - Fluoride compounds produced may cause eye and skin burns, pulmonary edema bronchitic CHROMIUM- Inhalation of chromium can cause irritation of nasal membranes and skin.
+LONG TERM (CHRONIC) OVEREXPOSURE may lead to siderosis (iron deposits in lungs) and is believed by some investigators to affect pulmonary functions.
+PRIMARY ROUTE OF ENTRY is the respiratory system IRON, IRON OXIDE - Long term overexposure to iron fumes can cause deposits of iron in the lungs (siderosis).
 Lungs will clear in time when exposure to iron and its compounds cease.
 FLUORIDES - Overexposure to fluorides can cause serious bone erosion.
-MANGANESE - Long term overexposure may lead to "Manganism."
-Central nervous system is affected and symptoms include muscular weakness and tremors.
+MANGANESE - Long term exposure may lead to 'Manganism.'
+Central nervous system is affected and symptoms include muscular weakness and termors.
 Exposed workers should get quarterly medical examinations for manganism.
-SILICON DIOXIDE - Silicon dioxide is listed as a probable carcinogenic to humans.
-WELDING FUMES: Welding fumes (not otherwise classified) are considered to be carcinogenic defined with no further categorization by NIOSH.
+CHROMIUM- Chromium VI is listed as a human carcinogen on IARC and NTP lists and is required by OSHA to be considered carcinogenic.
+Welding fumes (not otherwise classified) are considered to be carcinogenic defined with no further categorization by NIOSH.
+Silicon dioxide is listed as a probable carcinogenic to humans.
 ARC RAYS can injure eyes.
 ELECTRIC SHOCK can kill.
 See Section VII.